mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 **Import music from CDs**
   Mixxx can not play music from Audio CDs.
-Convert the content to compatible files in good quality and add them to them Mixxx library.
+Convert the content to compatible files in good quality and add them to the Mixxx library.
 See `<https://en.wikipedia.org/wiki/Ripping>`_

 .. _djing-loading-tracks: